behu-kea/dat20-classes/week-8/thymeleaf.md

 - It gets the data sent from the `form`
 - It should create a new `Post` object. `Post post = new Post(title, content, date, ...)`
 - It should add the post to some `ArrayList` where you will store all the posts created. `posts.add(post)`
-- Redirect to the `/success` page!
+- Redirect to `/dashboard`
-  - In the `/success` page you need to render the `title`, `content`, `date` and `public/private` of the post that was created.
-To do this use query parameters in a redirect (go through the teaching material from monday to find out how that works)

 ### Mockups

-I have created some fantastic mockups with my amazing drawing skills!
+I have created a fantastic mockup with my amazing drawing skills!

+###

 #### `/dashboard`